Robotics & AI: 2022 Valuation Multiples

 The words Robotics and Artificial Intelligence were relegated to the sci-fi world until just a few years ago.
 They are now part of our everyday life, with AI powering some of the most widespread technology that populates our digital world.
 With the growing demand for the technology, Robotics & AI companies have become more and more valuable over the past few years.

 According to Stanford University, AI companies raised a record $93bn in 2021, more than doubling the already record-setting investment levels of the previous year.
-International Data Corporation expects the market to be worth half a trillion dollars by 2023.
+At the beginning of 2022, the International Data Corporation expected the market to be worth half a trillion dollars by 2023.

 While software companies tend to use the term AI more loosely, Robotics—and industrial applications of robotics in particular—have more precise measures to compare the efficiency of artificially intelligent robots versus humans.

-According to Tianhao Zhang, co-Founder of Covariant—an AI Robotics start-up that raised an $80m Series C last summer—”the real-world efficacy of the software “brain” powering the robot can vary, and assessing this new technology is complex,” but a good analysis should be based on the robot’s autonomy, its adaptability to changing conditions and its learning speed.
+According to Tianhao Zhang, co-Founder of Covariant—an AI Robotics start-up that raised an $80m Series C in 2021—”the real-world efficacy of the software “brain” powering the robot can vary, and assessing this new technology is complex,” but a good analysis should be based on the robot’s autonomy, its adaptability to changing conditions and its learning speed.

 Thanks to proven efficiency results and the necessity created by staff shortages and supply chain disruptions, adoption rates of robotic solutions for industrial purposes is skyrocketing, and so is the company value of their manufacturers.